List of DC Comics characters: S: Star Sapphire

 Star Sapphire is the name of several characters in DC Comics; many of them are villainous, and all connected in origin.
 Within DC continuity, an immortal race of warrior women (the Zamarons) were depicted as having the ancient tradition of choosing physically identical mortals from across the cosmos to serve as the host body for their queen.
-The woman chosen to serve this queen is called Star Sapphire.
+The woman chosen to serve this queen is called "Star Sapphire".
 She is given the queen's symbolic weapon: a crystal resembling an actual star sapphire that grants the user powers similar to the power ring of Green Lanterns.

 The Star Sapphires are one of the seven Corps empowered by a specific color of the emotional spectrum within the DC Universe.
-Though their roots can be traced back to the earliest appearances of the Star Sapphire queens, they have entered into a significant plot role as part of the 2009–2010 Blackest Night crossover event.
-First formed by the Zamarons at the conclusion of the Mystery of the Star Sapphire storyline running in Green Lantern (vol. 4) issues #18–20 (May–July 2007), their abilities come from violet power rings which wield the power of love.
+The character Star Sapphire was introduced in 1962, with the Star Sapphires group being introduced in the 2009–2010 Blackest Night storyline.
+First formed by the Zamarons at the conclusion of the Mystery of the Star Sapphire storyline running in Green Lantern (vol. 4) issues #18–20 (May–July 2007), their abilities are derived from the violet light of love.
 Initially the members of the Star Sapphires were only depicted as being females, during the Blackest Night panel at the 2009 San Diego Comic-Con, Geoff Johns explained that: "anyone can join, but most men are not worthy."
 More recently male recruits were shown among the Star Sapphires when Wonder Woman visited their home planet.

 The original Star Sapphire's powers are vast.
 She is equipped with an arsenal of weapons, including a replicate Zamaron star sapphire, of unknown origin.
 She also has a variety of personal powers, though whether they stem from herself or her personal armament is unclear.
 She is also able to access the memories of the Zamorans regarding the Star Sapphire gem, such as the experiences of other wearers.
 As with the powers of the woman bearing the title of Star Sapphire, the limitations of the Star Sapphire gem are also unclear.
 Psychologically, the women serving as Star Sapphire have displayed a bizarre preoccupation with gender, suspected of reflecting a pathological fear of men.
 They also have had a less than accurate grasp of the variations in physics between dimensions.
 They are sometimes foiled primarily due to their own overconfidence.
-The Star Sapphire gems used to power the original incarnations of Star Sapphire were used by the Zamarons to create the main violet Power Battery. invulnerability, light speed, superhuman strength and telekinesis.
+The Star Sapphire gems used to power the original incarnations of Star Sapphire were used by the Zamarons to create the main violet Power Battery.
+Their powers include invulnerability, flight at light speed, superhuman strength and telekinesis.